HerrWagner1680/charts_final_proj/README.md

 charts_final_proj
 =================

-final NYC+DA project - involves chart samples
+Final NYC+DA project - Google chart samples

 This program lets you sample a number of chart types using Google Charts program.